-Who would have thought back on March 16th, when the country shut down, that we would still be experiencing lock down measures nine months on?
+Who would have thought back on March 16th, when the country shut down, that we would still be experiencing lock down measures nearly a year on?

 Whilst some people are perfectly comfortable working from home, there is an equal amount of people who are aching for a level of normality to return.
-To book a holiday and know it won’t be cancelled; to decide what size turkey you need for Christmas lunch because you know who will be attending; even just going for a drink with your mates in the pub.
+To book a holiday and know it won’t be cancelled; to decide what takeaway you are want ; even just going for a drink with your mates in the pub.

 It can be really difficult sometimes to know if your staff are struggling.
 Some of the common themes we’ve come across whilst running our YOLO Wellbeing Health and Wellbeing sessions to home workers, is that often people feel guilty taking time away from their desk during the day; if they miss a work call, they think they may be perceived as slacking.
 Another challenge is differentiating work and home life.
 This is particularly evident where employees are working at the kitchen table or in their living space; rather than a dedicated home office space.